By Dillon DuBois from AllTheRooms.Blog

 Sunburn

-India’s western city of Goa has long been hailed as the country’s most wild destination for party-inclined tourists.
-And Sunburn, the now 10-year-old electronic festival, helps support this reputation.
-It’s wild and crazy, but also has much more of a hippie, laid-back vibe than other festivals on this list.
-It’s widely considered to be the best electronic festival in Asia, and massive acts from all over the continent flock to the venue every year to embrace the experience.
+India's western city of Goa has long been hailed as the country's most wild destination for party-inclined tourists.
+And Sunburn, the now decade-plus electronic festival, helps support this reputation.
+It's wild and crazy, but also has much more of a hippie, laid-back vibe than other festivals on this list.
+The festival takes place on the beach, with the Arabian Sea as your backdrop—imagine dancing in the sand as the sun sets over the water.

 When: End of December